golincode/guides/setup-cloud-server-backups.md

 Setup Cloud Server Backups
 ==========================

 This will help you setup backups on the Rackspace cloud servers.
+This is for the Architect Ubuntu-based servers.

+More information (really exactly the same information as below!): http://www.rackspace.com/knowledge_center/article/rackspace-cloud-backup-install-the-agent#installubuntu

 1. Step One
 --------